Riwedieb/Riwedieb.github.io/_posts/2020-05-30-about-dog-breed-classification.markdown

 Trainable params: 2,578,241
 Non-trainable params: 0

-which was choosen after looking through the given example and several existing CNN architectures like e.g. [VGG-16](https://neurohive.io/en/popular-networks/vgg16/), [AlexNet](https://neurohive.io/en/popular-networks/alexnet-imagenet-classification-with-deep-convolutional-neural-networks/) and [ResNet](https://neurohive.io/en/popular-networks/resnet/) and trying several adaptions.
+The architecture was choosen after looking through the given example and several existing CNN architectures like e.g. [VGG-16](https://neurohive.io/en/popular-networks/vgg16/), [AlexNet](https://neurohive.io/en/popular-networks/alexnet-imagenet-classification-with-deep-convolutional-neural-networks/) and [ResNet](https://neurohive.io/en/popular-networks/resnet/) and trying several adaptions.
 Like in the examples, the first convolutional layers + MaxPooling layers act as a feature recognition, which should at first find small features like edges up to larger feature like the dog's eyes or jaws.
 To not loose information, the number of kernels is doubled after each MaxPooling layer.